Headless SDK (Payment Android)

 "card_data": null]

-The code block below presents an example of observing the response.
+The following code block shows an example of observing the response:

 apiClientPayment.generateToken(data, context).observe(context) { response ->